Ayush-iitkgp/Ayush-iitkgp.github.io/posts/applying-machine-learning-in-adtech.md

 In recent years, programmatic advertising is been taking over the online advertisement industry.
 Many companies referred to as DSP (Demand Side Platform) compete for the same ad-slot on the internet.
 The success of the DSPs to deliver the values to the advertizers is evaluated on the below two criteria:

 1. High Click Through Rate = Number of clicks/ Number of ads shown
-2. High Conversion Rate = Number of conversions (such as purchase)/ Number of sds shown
+2. High Conversion Rate = Number of conversions (such as purchase)/ Number of ads shown

 To achieve high CTR and Conversion Rates, DSPs havily rely on using Artificial Intelligence techniques and develop their in-house Machine Learning algorithms.
 The problem of applying Machine Learning in Adtech is different from the standard problem in many sense.
 In the reamining blog post, I will discuss the differences and how we tackle it in the production: